-Little is known of her life, and the information was received by private revelation from her.
-Martyred at about age 14 in the early days of the Church.
+Little is known of St. Philomena's life and she is the only Saint to have revealed her story via private revelation.
+She was martyred at about 14-years-old in the early days of the Church.
 In 1802 the remains of a young woman were found in the catacomb of Saint ... continue readingMore Female Saints

 Saint Michael the Archangel isn't a saint, but rather he is an angel, and the leader of all angels and of the army of God.
 This is what the title "Archangel" means, that he is above all the others in rank.
 St. Michael has four main responsibilities or offices, as we ... continue reading